ranstotz/raspi-surveillance-system/readme.md

 into Flask to serve on the website.
 After that, make it password protected, and have a nice intereface!

+## Next steps
+Correct the pi_server class, get_frames() method.
+Needs to return correct values and write as expected.

 - Put config files in /etc/ for port/ip.
 ~
 ~